hadley/adv-r/Rcpp.md

 ### Scalars

-The following code explores what happens when you take one of R's missing values, coerce it into a scalar, and then coerce back to an R vector
+The following code explores what happens when you take one of R's missing values, coerce it into a scalar, and then coerce back to an R vector.
+This is a generally useful technique: if you don't know what an operation will do, design an experiment to figure it out.

     cppFunction('
       List scalar_missings() {